rikhuijzer/phd-thesis/chapters/introduction.typ

 #avoid_indent()
 Imagine being able to correctly predict those individuals who will graduate from pilot training, Harvard medical school, or even NASA's astronaut program.
 This would have a large impact on the world as it would reduce individuals being disappointed due to being rejected, and as it would reduce the use of resources for organizations.
-Furthermore, selecting the right people would positively influence the organization to which people are selected.
+Also, selecting the right people would positively influence the organization to which people are selected.
 For example, some organizations are willing to pay millions of dollars to hire the right researcher, athlete, or CEO (e.g., #parencite(<metz2018ai>)).
 However, such predictions are remarkably difficult to make.
 A single highly improbable event is all that is needed to significantly alter the outcome @taleb2010black.